Social construction of gender: Interactionism

+Social cognitive theory

 Gender features strongly in most societies and is a significant aspect of self-definition for most people.
 One way to analyze the social influences that affect the development of gender is through the perspective of the social cognitive theory.
 According to Kay Bussey, social cognitive theory describes "how gender conceptions are developed and transformed across the life span".
 The social cognitive theory views gender roles as socially constructed ideas that are obtained over one's entire lifetime.
 These gender roles are "repeatedly reinforced through socialization".
 Hackman verifies that these gender roles are instilled in us from "the moment we are born".
 For the individual, gender construction starts with assignments to a sex category on the basis of biological genitalia at birth.
 Following this sexual assignment, parents begin to influence gender identity by dressing children in ways that clearly display this biological category.
 Therefore, biological sex becomes associated with a gender through naming, dress, and the use of other gender markers.
 Gender development continues to be affected by the outlooks of others, education institutions, parenting, media, etc. These variations of social interactions force individuals to "learn what is expected, see what is expected, act and react in expected ways, and thus simultaneously construct and maintain the gender order".

 Gender-based harassment

 It is very common for gender-based harassment to occur throughout the academic years of a person's life.
 This serves as a form of gender boundary policing.
-People who identify as women are expected to conform to stereotypical gendered appearances, as are people who identify as male.
+Women are expected to conform to stereotypical gendered appearances, as are men.
 Students regularly take part in policing gender boundaries through bullying.
 Male students frequently harass male and female students, while female students generally only harass other female students.
 The practice of male students bullying other male students is explicitly linked to machismo, which is the notion that boys are expected to subscribe to in order to be constructed and related to as 'normal' boys.
 Many girls report that boys tease and ridicule them on the basis of their appearance, which is linked to boys asserting masculine power through sexist practices of denigrating girls.
 This also serves to perpetuate the idea that appearance is a female's most important asset.
 In their study, "Correlates and Consequences of Peer Victimization: Gender Differences in Direct and Indirect Forms of Bullying", Lopez, Esbensen & Brick state that "boys were more likely to experience direct or physical forms of bullying and girls were more likely to report being teased or joked about."
 This can be interpreted as females typically harassing other females in more of a mental, emotional, and psychological torment while males take more of a physical and aggressive approach.
 Unique appearances and attempts to stand out among girls are regarded very negatively.
 This type of female on female bullying sets the standard for norms on appearance and the importance of conforming to the societal expectations of that appearance for females.
 Overall, gender-based harassment serves to define and enforce gender boundaries of students by students.